yachty66/MaxBook/home.md

 - 01.10.2022
 - Building a application with which I can read my books via reaading and listening.

-### Crontab manager
+### Glucose prediction sensor
-- 03.10.2022
+- 04.10.2022
-- Write my cronjobs to crontab and sending email to me if cronjob did not work.
-Everything in Python.
+- Glucose prediction sensor for robotics automation process.

 ## Finished